Is Your School Prepared for the Unthinkable?

-School districts must provide a secure learning environment for students during school hours and should offer the needed training for faculty, staff and students.
+School districts must provide a secure learning environment for students during school hours and should offer the needed training for faculty and staff.

 If you’re a school administrator, staff or concerned parent; what is the school’s policy for an active shooter event?
 What is the quality of that policy?
 Has everyone gone through training and regular refresher training?